godotengine/godot-docs/classes/class_window.rst

 :ref:`int<class_int>` **close_h_offset** = ``18`` :ref:`🔗<class_Window_theme_constant_close_h_offset>`

-Horizontal position offset of the close button.
+Horizontal position offset of the close button, relative to the end of the title bar, towards the beginning of the title bar.

 .. rst-class:: classref-item-separator